mlliarm/mlliarm.github.io/port/projects.md

 Then I calculated some centrality measures for the network and draw conclusions about which node was the most central one.
 Find the repository [here](https://github.com/mlliarm/the_road_network_of_crete).

 ## Mixmax-py
 A research project in python and cython.
 In this project we successfully construct a python implementation of the two-parameter family of C-system operators A(N,s), as discussed in the paper of KSavvidy2016 ([DOI](https://doi.org/10.1016/j.chaos.2016.05.003), [ArXiv](https://arxiv.org/abs/1510.06274)).
 We reproduced most of the paper's results.
+Produces random numbers of unknown yet quality.
 Find repository [here](https://github.com/mlliarm/mixmax-py).

 ## APL ∊ BCN
-On 2021-11-30 the first APLjk community in Spain based in Barcelona was created, as a [meetup](https://meetup.com/apl-bcn).
+On 2021-11-30 the first APLjk community in Spain based in Barcelona was created.

-For more information see [here](https://mlliarm.github.io/apl-in-bcn/) the website of the meetup and [here](https://aplwiki.com/index.php?title=APL_%E2%88%8A_BCN) some more information from the aplwiki page.
+For more information see [here](https://milia.dev/apl-in-bcn/) and [here](https://aplwiki.com/index.php?title=APL_%E2%88%8A_BCN) some more information.

 ## Fractals
 This is a simple showcase of how one can use R markdown documents with knitr.
-You can find the project [here](http://mlliarm.github.io/fractals).
+You can find the project [here](http://milia.dev/fractals).

 ## Protoselida
 This is a web-scraping project where I've built a tool that given a date it downloads